ahmed5939/attendance-system-3-/python_server/README.md

 # Face Recognition API Server

 A Python Flask server that provides face recognition capabilities for the attendance system.
-This server handles face registration, recognition, and management using the `face_recognition` library.
+This server handles face recognition using the `face_recognition` library.

 ## Features

-- **Face Registration**: Register student faces with their IDs
 - **Face Recognition**: Recognize faces in images and return student information
-- **Face Management**: List and delete registered faces
 - **Configuration Management**: Adjust recognition thresholds and settings
-- **SQLite Database**: Store face encodings locally
 - **RESTful API**: Clean HTTP endpoints for integration

 ## Prerequisites